Cerro Blanco (volcano): Eruption history

 The Cerro Blanco volcanic system has been active during the Pleistocene and Holocene.
-The oldest (Note: The 6.3 ± 0.2 million years old Rosada Ignimbrite may have originated in the area of Cerro Blanco.
+When activity started (Note: The 6.3 ± 0.2 million years old Rosada Ignimbrite may have originated in the area of Cerro Blanco.
 It has been hypothesized that the Aguada Alumbrera Ignimbrite, which crops out south of Cerro Blanco, might also have originated there.
-In 2025, two additional ignimbrites north and south of Cerro Blanco - the 8.1-7.1 million years old Rincón north and the 9.2-8.4 million years old Agua Negra ignimbrite south of Cerro Blanco - were associated with the Cerro Blanco system.) volcanic rock formation related to Cerro Blanco is the over 750,000 years old so-called "Cortaderas Synthem".
-Its outcrops are limited to the Laguna Carachipampa area.
+In 2025, two additional ignimbrites north and south of Cerro Blanco - the 8.1-7.1 million years old Rincón north and the 9.2-8.4 million years old Agua Negra ignimbrite south of Cerro Blanco - were associated with the Cerro Blanco system.) is unclear, as it is not established that the over 750,000 years old so-called "Cortaderas Synthem" (Note: Its outcrops are limited to the Laguna Carachipampa area.
 It consists of two ignimbrites, the Barranca Blanca Ignimbrite and the Carachi Ignimbrite, which erupted a long time apart.
 The former is a massive, white, unwelded ignimbrite, the latter is massive, rose-coloured and weakly welded.
 They contain pumice and fragments of extraneous rock and consist of rhyodacite unlike later units.
 These ignimbrites, whose chronological relation to each other is unknown, were probably produced by "boil-over" of a volcanic vent rather than by an eruption column.
-Their exact source vent is unknown.
+Their exact source vent is unknown.) is actually from Cerro Blanco.
+The Robledo and Pie de San Buenaventura calderas were formed during the early activity.